5 common compliance standards enterprises should know about

 • SOC 1.
 SOC 1 compliance is relevant to business services that process private individual data related to financial statements, such as payroll management (for a company’s employees and customers).

 • SOC 2.
-SOC 2 specifically focuses on data security compliance around five trust service principles: security, availability, processing integrity, confidentiality, and privacy.
-Obtaining SOC 2 certification means that you need oversight into who, what, when, where, and how people had access to your facilities and technology.
-That’s where access control and visitor management come into play.
+SOC 2 focuses on data security across five principles: security, availability, processing integrity, confidentiality, and privacy.
+To get certified, organizations need to tightly control who can access their systems and spaces—so strong access control and visitor management are a must.

 {{protip-2}}